qiaoge/Pi-Android-multiwii-4G-LTE-Quadrotor/README.md

 # Pi-Android-multiwii-4G-LTE-Quadrotor
-Android as controller, Pi as FPV sender and receiver through 4G LTE stick.
+Android as controller, Pi as H.264 FPV sender and receiver through 4G LTE stick.
 Finally I use multiwii as coprocessor.
+FPV resolution from 160X120 to 1920X1080
 Mark: 20160525 ~ 20160527 update

 Hardware: